SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson2_TheBoxModel/Notes_Lesson2_TheBoxModel.md

 - because we want, in this case, `p` elements to be `1.25rem` high, the fallback is `20px` just because the common browser default is `16px`.
   This means that in case the `rem` is not used, we still end up with a font height of `20px` because `1.25rem` is `16px * 1.25 = 20px .`

+**So using a fallback font height of `16px` on an html document is the best bet.**

-List of focus topics I have to reflect in my HTML/CSS notes based on the LS focus post for this chapter.
+#### List of focus topics I have to reflect in my HTML/CSS notes based on the LS focus post for this chapter ??? !!!

-- relative units
+---

 - How do `auto margins` work to center blocks horizontally?